aerobless/theowinter.ch-2016/_posts/2015-12-03-Information-Security.md

 The pin file used to protect the certificate is located at `/3F00/0000`.

+##12.
+Anonymizing Mixes

+####Typical problems

+ + not encrypted (input = output)
+ + duplicated packets are not recognized and handed to the next mix node
+ + packets are handed to the next mix node with none or minimal delay

 [^1]: [Wikipedia: Quantum key distribution](https://en.wikipedia.org/wiki/Quantum_key_distribution)
 [^2]: [StrongSwan ipsec.conf](https://wiki.strongswan.org/projects/strongswan/wiki/IpsecConf#Reusing-Existing-Parameters)